Logo DevelopmentBy Tom Dougherty

 So when both Pfizer and Kia unveiled new and updated logos this week, our question in each case was: Why?

 Or more appropriately, what do the new logos accomplish?

 Let’s start with Pfizer.
 On the heels of developing a COVID-19 vaccine, its logo development added a mark, which Pfizer says, “With Pfizer’s increased commitment to breakthrough science, now is the time to update our identity to reflect that reality.”

 So, Pfizer went from its distinctive, pill-shaped logo..

 What does the new logo mean?
-I can gather from statements that the mark means breakthrough.
+I can gather from statements that the wavy mark means breakthrough.
 But how distinctive is that?
 Even if you get it?
 All pharmaceutical companies claim innovation.
 The new logo development loses any brand equity from the older logo and brings nothing but confusion to the marketplace.
 There’s simply no point to the new logo.

 Then there’s Kia.
 In a live-streamed event, the Korean automaker unveiled its new logo.

 Kia says its logo features “symmetry, rhythm and rising elements that embody Kia’s confidence and commit to customers.”